My Chinese wife and I have been living a van-life this past year.

 Others cite a new regulation about foreigners and that they can’t be arsed with the extra paperwork.
 Fair enough.
-(Postscript: Today my wife rang local government in Dali and this rule apparently, doesn’t apply to foreigners who have been in quarantine and been in China before the outbreak).
+(PostScript: Today my wife rang the local government in Dali and this rule apparently doesn’t apply to foreigners who have been in quarantine and been in China before the outbreak).

 In Shangri-La, no guesthouse wanted to know about me without getting government approval, so we van-camped at the wind-blown lake near the chorten of a tiny Tibetan village.

 On the other hand, applying to stay in remote Yubeng village, a guesthouse owner was good enough to facilitate our stay.
-The paperwork for officials was done via Wechat, including photos of my documents.
+They did the paperwork for officials via Wechat, including photos of my documents.

 In Lijiang, we got lucky, after only 4 attempts.

 However, with all the hotel BS and uncertainty of rules, life for us is much easier on the road, just living in our van.

 Is China normalizing now with Coronavirus under control?

 Shops are open.
 Roads are busy but not the usual city chaos.
 Schools and universities remain closed.
 As do borders to foreigners.
 Ubiquitous temperature checks and mobile scan-ins are everywhere.
 And of course, most people still wear masks.

 Xenophobia is not the new normal in China.

 Yes, there’s the panic of a middle-aged woman to fasten her mask at my approach.
 Or told that we can’t park our van in public parking.
 These are isolated incidents.